 Hanlon’s razor is a classic aphorism I’m sure you have heard before: Never attribute to malice that which can be adequately explained by stupidity.

-I've found that neither malice nor stupidity is the most common reason when you don't understand why something is in a certain way.
+I’ve found that neither malice nor stupidity is the most common reason when you don’t understand why something is in a certain way.
+Instead, the root cause is probably just that they didn’t have time yet.
+This happens all the time at startups (maybe a bit less at big companies, for reasons I’ll get back to).

 My company has a buffet every Friday, and the lines grow to epic proportions when the food arrives.
 I’ve suspected for years that the “classic” buffet line system is a deeply flawed and inefficient method, and every time I’m stuck in the line has made me more convinced.

-Anyone who built software for a while knows that estimating how long something is going to take is hard.
-It's hard to come up with an unbiased estimate of how long something will take, when fundamentally the work in itself is about solving something.
+It’s hard to come up with an unbiased estimate of how long something will take, when fundamentally the work in itself is about solving something.

 This is a bit of a rant but I really don’t like software that invents its own query language.
 There’s a trillion different ORMs out there.
 Another trillion databases with their own query language.
 Another trillion SaaS products where the only way to query is to learn some random query DSL they made up.